dahead/dashcam/README.md

 This project is a Go application that provides continuous screen recording functionality, similar to a dashcam.
 It records the screen in segments, manages the number of recording files by deleting older ones, and uses `wf-recorder` for the actual screen capture on Wayland-based systems.
 Recordings are marked with extended file attributes.

+## How it Works

+*   The application starts and loads its configuration.
+*   It enters a loop, recording screen segments of `recording_length_seconds`.
+*   Each recorded file is saved to the `recordings_dir`.
+*   An extended file attribute (`user.dashcam`) is set on each recording to identify it.
+*   Periodically, the application checks the number of marked recording files.
+If it exceeds `max_files`, the oldest files (based on modification time) are deleted.
+*   The recording process uses the `wf-recorder` command-line tool.

 ## Prerequisites

 *   **Go**: Version 1.24 or higher.